David loves to share his passion for gardening and help others delight in the wonders of growing and caring for incredible plants.

 Many people have a misconception of what bonsai really is.
 The typical question many people ask is: "Are bonsai their own species of trees?"
-The answer is "no." To understand bonsai though, we first have to understand the term, and there are various terms for the craft.
+The answer is no. To understand bonsai, we first have to understand the term, and there are various terms for the craft.
 For example:

 In Japanese, "Bonsai" means a pot (bon) that holds a plant or plantings (sai).

 In Chinese, "Penjing" means a pot (pen) that holds scenery.

 And finally in Japanese, "Saikei," which means planted scenery.

 Almost any tree or shrub can be turned into a bonsai.
 The key is to prune the roots and the foliage to keep the plant looking dwarfed.